Business Litigation in Fort Lauderdale and South Florida

 Intellectual property (IP) rights are among many companies’ most valuable assets, and protecting IP rights often requires swift legal action in federal court.
 We represent companies in infringement litigation involving trademarks, copyrights and patents, and we have significant experience both proving infringement and successfully disputing infringement allegations in licensing and non-contractual contexts.

 Like antitrust violations, securities violations can lead to both government enforcement action and private litigation.
-We handle shareholder derivative lawsuits and third-party litigation involving issues such as restatements of earnings, public offerings, private placements, tender offers, proxy solicitations, misstatements and omissions, and mergers and acquisitions.
+Our Fort Lauderdale business litigation attorneys handle shareholder derivative lawsuits and third-party litigation involving issues such as restatements of earnings, public offerings, private placements, tender offers, proxy solicitations, misstatements and omissions, and mergers and acquisitions.

 Claims of tortious interference often involve complex multi-party litigation, and they frequently have time-sensitive implications.
 We represent contracting parties as well as third parties in tortious interference litigation and related disputes involving fraud, breach of fiduciary duty and breach of contract.